Nursia3D/GltfUtility/README.md

 # GltfUtility
 Command line utility to manipulate Gltf/Glb files.

-It's only purpose is providing an easy way of adding mikktspace tangents to GLTF/GLB.
+It's only purpose is ro provide an easy way of adding mikktspace tangents to GLTF/GLB.

 As the only way of doing that - I've found - is through Blender.
 But it requires too much effort.
 Especially when you have to deal with many models.

 # Installation